 "I recommend this workshop to anyone who is interested to incorporate movement into their practice."

 This workshop begins with a brief overview of mindfulness followed by guided standing and walking meditation.
 We then bring this foundation of mindfulness into dance instruction with a series of basic hip-hop moves.
 The workshop concludes with open, improvisational dance followed by small group reflections.
-I provide handouts and two guided MP3 meditations as further resources.
+90 minutes.

 "Student reactions and reflections were incredibly positive about their day of movement and mindfulness.
 I was most impressed about the student’s ability to seamlessly relate the content back to course readings and discussions."